Protect your Information through Cyber Security

 According to the U.S. Department of Homeland Security, the manufacturing industry is the second most targeted industry when you look at the number of reported cyber-attacks.
 Why?
-Cybercriminals view small and medium-sized manufacturers as prime targets precisely because many of these companies do not have adequate preventative measures in place.
+Cybercriminals view small and medium-sized manufacturers as prime targets precisely because many of these companies do not have adequate preventative cybersecurity measures in place.

 With more than 289,000 small manufacturers in the United States, small manufacturers are a vital part of our nation's economic and cyberinfrastructure.
 For most small manufacturers, the security of information, systems, and networks is not the highest priority.
 Still, a breach can be detrimental to the business, customers, or suppliers.